abyanmajid/notes/README.md

+# study-notes

-## hi, this repository lists all of my study notes, most of which are products of active recall :)
+### hi, this repository lists all of my study notes, most of which are products of active recall :)